BIAPT/NET_ICU/README.md

 # NET_ICU Pipeline
+**Python below**

 This repository is for the EEG-based graph theory analysis of the NET_ICU study.
 The code found here is a work-in progress and not a final implementation.

 Requirement to use the pipeline: